isc-projects/bind9/README.md

 BIND 9.11.8 is a maintenance release, and also addresses the security flaw disclosed in CVE-2019-6471.

+#### BIND 9.11.9

+BIND 9.11.9 is a maintenance release, and also adds support for the new MaxMind GeoIP2 geolocation API when built with `configure --with-geoip2`.

 ### <a name="build"/> Building BIND

 BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX